top of page

 In class, you will …

-• Speak actively: mini-debates, role plays and guided interactions.
+• Speak actively: mini-debates, role-plays, guided interactions.

 French class at EDAM PARIS – communicative teaching in small groups